rt219/LatentGuard/README.md

 # LatentGuard
 **[2024/07/15 New]🔥🔥🔥:** We released our dataset **CoPro** in *dataset/CoPro_v1.0.json*.
+**[2024/07]:** Our paper has been accepted by ECCV 2024.

-This is the official repo of the paper [Latent Guard: a Safety Framework for Text-to-image Generation(arXiv)](https://arxiv.org/abs/2404.08031).
+This is the official repo of the paper accepted by ECCV 2024 [Latent Guard: a Safety Framework for Text-to-image Generation(arXiv)](https://arxiv.org/abs/2404.08031).

-Data and code will be released soon.
+The code will be released soon.

     @article{liu2024latent,
       title={Latent Guard: a Safety Framework for Text-to-image Generation},